The Golden City. Once you visit Prague, it is clear why it is called so.

 Bohemia was my choice and I found this perfume bottle:

-There are so many things to do and see in Prague, but I would definitely suggest you to take a boat cruise on the Vltava.
+There are so many things to do and see in Prague, but I would definitely suggest you take a boat cruise on the Vltava.

 Seeing Prague from the river Vltava is a unique experience and offers a way to see the many historical buildings and monuments from a different perspective.
 Drink a famous beer (or two…).
 Walk around the St. Vitius Cathedral, stroll the Old Town Square.
 Take a look at the Lennon Wall, walk over the Charles Bridge.
-Immerse yourself in its vivid night life.
+Immerse yourself in its vivid nightlife.
 Have an Absinthe experience.
-I did, just because of the combination of grand wormwood, green anise, sweet fennel and all the other herbs.
+I did, just because of the combination of grand wormwood, green anise, sweet fennel, and all the other herbs.

 Eat a Trdelnik!
-Similar to a cinnamon roll, a Trdelnik is dough that is wrapped around a pole, grilled, and then topped with sugar.
+Similar to a cinnamon roll, a Trdelnik is a dough that is wrapped around a pole, grilled, and then topped with sugar.
 It’s a delicious treat and it can be found all over Prague and it smells yummy.
 Street food is fun here!
 Visit a beer pub and bear in mind that food portions are enormous.
 This serves four, so they told us.
-My guess is that this serves eight grown up people:
+My guess is that this serves eight grown-up people:

-As I entered antiques shop on the main road in Krumlov, I nearly fainted.
+As I entered the antiques shop on the main road in Krumlov, I nearly fainted.
 I found a treasure of these small wonders, each one different, pendants or just perfume bottles:

 Sadly, the Astronomical Clock in Prague was dissembled for repair and it will remain so until August 31, 2018.
 That’s a good reason for me to return to Prague… For those who haven’t visited Prague yet, I highly recommend a stay in this great city.
 I hope you enjoy it as much as I did!